Home/Guides/AP Result Day 2026

 In this guide

-| Milestone | Date | Status in March 2026 | What it means |
+| Milestone | Date or deadline | Status on June 26, 2026 | What it means |

 |---|---|---|---|

-| 2026 AP exam window | May 4-8 and May 11-15, 2026 | Confirmed by College Board | This is the official two-week AP testing window for 2026. |
+| 2026 AP exam window | May 4-8 and May 11-15, 2026 | Completed | These were the official two regular AP testing weeks for 2026. |

-| Free score reports reach colleges | Early July 2026 | Confirmed by College Board | Colleges designated by the free score send should receive your AP scores by early July. |
+| Free score reports reach colleges | Early July 2026 | Next | If you designated a recipient by the June 20 free score-send deadline, College Board says scores should be received by early July. |

-| Multiple-choice rescore deadline | October 31, 2026 | Confirmed by College Board | Only certain paper AP exams qualify, and free-response answers are not rescored. |
+| Multiple-choice rescore deadline | October 31, 2026 | Upcoming | Only specific paper AP exams qualify, the fee is $30 per exam, and free-response answers are not rescored. |

 How to check your AP scores